-This was the most radical, adrenaline filled hike I’ve ever been on.
+This was the most adrenaline filled hike I’ve ever been on.
 For several months I had been tracking down recent blog posts and Instagram hashtags to find out more about this infamous, forbidden “Stairway to Heaven”.
 I commented and sent out direct messages to other intrepid explorers who had previously been on this trail.
 The Haiku Stairs or “Stairway to Heaven” as people most often call it, is a steel staircase made up of 3922 steps that ascends a steep ridge up the Valley of Haiku in the city of Kaneohe.
-The steps were built so the U.S. Navy could access a radio station antennae 2800ft up on the mountain during World War II.
+The steps were built so the U.S. Navy could access a radio station antenna 2800ft up on the mountain during World War II.

 We arrived to the Haiku Stairs “unofficial start” at around 2:30am.
 Pitch darkness and a light rain drizzle had started to fall.
 Fernando and I had nothing but our iPhone flashlights and the H-3 highway street lights above us to illuminate our stroll through a small backroad.
 Using a normal flashlight could have ran us the risk of being spotted by the police or the Haiku Stairs’ guard, we were on private government property after all.